 People who work as general contractors, construction workers, or installation workers may need product liability insurance as well.
 Say an office wants to set up new lights for the building.
 If a resulting electrical issue were to cause any physical damage to the property or the office workers, then the light installation company could be held liable for a defective product.

-- Relies heavily on human labor
+- Firstly, relies heavily on human labor

-- Could suffer from a recall
+- Secondly, could suffer from a recall

 - Doesn’t have funds to cover the cost of a lawsuit